 The origins of the defiantly un-egg noggy sipper known as bourbon milk punch seem as murky as the concoction itself.
 By the Middle Ages, a similarly boozy combo of milk and whiskey seems to have been quite the thing in the United Kingdom.
 Served hot, it was a variant on the hot toddy and was reputedly coveted for its medicinal virtues.
 Though said virtues—medicinal, uh huh—seem a little questionable, we can see how the sleep-inducing qualities of both warm milk and booze could be construed as restorative, as we’d definitely fake a cough to secure a pint of this sweetly mesmerizing punch.
 It goes down quite easily and, fittingly, is a year-round palate pleaser and sleep tonic in The Big Easy.
-Elsewhere in the South, folks tend to think of bourbon milk punch as a spirited Christmas drink, though as far as we’re concerned, it requires no special occasion.
-None at all.–Renee Schettler Rossi
+Elsewhere in the South, folks tend to think of bourbon milk punch as a spirited Christmas drink, though as far as we’re concerned, it requires no special occasion.–Renee Schettler

 LC Not Egg Nog Note